Shop the Dieter Rams glasses frame.

 The frame

-A classic aesthetic, especially if you're the creative type who likes the designer sort of look.
+Whilst this frame is relatively stark and edgy it retains a classic aesthetic.
+Ideal if you're the creative type who likes the designer sort of look.

-This dedication reveals the impeccable lustre of the cellulose acetate.
+This dedication reveals the impeccable lustre of the Rosso red cellulose acetate.
 A level of smoothness you simply cannot rush.

-The only interruption across the decadent acetate are the solid steel rivets which hold these robust spectacles together.
+The only interruption across the lustrous acetate are the traditionally fastened solid steel rivets which hold these robust spectacles together.

 Reliable.
 Honest.
 Functional.

-And becuase Dieter always favoured product discretion, these frames bear no external branding.
-Only on the inside have we precision etched ltd-edition, dimensional and company markings.
+And because Dieter always favoured product discretion, these frames bear no external branding.
+Only on the inside have we gold foiled our company logo and precision etched the model name and frame dimensions.

 After all, “good design is as little design as possible.”